 Louisiana Financial Assistance Programs.

-You can receive grants and assistance in all cities and parishes, including New Orleans and Baton Rouge.
+You can receive grants and assistance in all cities and parishes listed below, including New Orleans and Baton Rouge.
 Funds can help pay rent or housing expenses, cover groceries bills as well as medical needs, and there is also financial help for utility or electric bills from government programs or charities.

 Several utility companies are part of this organization and participate in the program.
 Grants are available for needy families and individuals and they can provide assistance with a wide variety of needs.
 For example, prescription medications, eyeglasses, artificial limbs, medical care and bills, wheelchairs, ramps or other handicap renovations are examples of the grants awarded each month.
 However, please note that no utility bills are paid through this program.
 Call your utility company and ask about Operation Round Up.